spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-configure-basic-htaccess-authentication.md

   - /v6/docs/en/howto-configure-basic-htaccess-authentication
 ---

-This document describes how to configure basic .htaccess authentication for the Storefront and the Back Office.
+This document describes how to configure basic `.htaccess` authentication for the Storefront and the Back Office.

 {% info_block errorBox "Important" %}

-It is not possible to protect Glue endpoints with basic auth and we do not recommend to use the basic auth for production environments.
-Instead of the basic oath, consider other options, like IP whitelisting.
+You can't protect Glue endpoints with basic AUTH, and we do not recommend using the basic AUTH for production environments.
+Instead of the basic AUTH, consider other options, like IP allowlisting.

 {% endinfo_block %}

-To set up .htaccess authentication, follow these steps:
+To set up the `.htaccess` authentication, see the steps in the following sections.

 ## 1. Define login details and endpoints